Counselling Psychologists in India

 Is counselling useful even when problems feel small?

-Yes, counselling can be deeply helpful even when concerns feel small or difficult to define.
-Emotional discomfort does not need to reach a breaking point to be valid.
-Many individuals seek counselling for persistent unease, self-doubt, emotional confusion, or a sense that something feels off despite things looking fine externally.
+Yes, counselling can be very helpful even when concerns feel small or difficult to define.
+Your discomfort does not need to reach a specific point on the scale to be valid.
+Many individuals seek counselling for a general sense of unease, self-doubt, emotional confusion, or a sense that something feels off despite things looking fine externally.

 What should I look for in a counselling psychologist?